How does my child schedule an appointment with the school physician?

 What is the medication policy?

-Boarding students taking prescription medication must bring their prescriptions to the Health & Counseling Center for review by the medical staff.
+Boarding students taking prescription medication must bring their prescriptions to the Health & Counseling Center for review by the nursing staff.
+Some prescriptions are safe for students to keep in the dorm and self administer, and others must be kept in the Health Center for administration by a nurse.
 We ask that students only keep a limited amount of over-the-counter medications in their rooms.
-We prefer students to obtain over the counter medications (i.e., Tylenol or Ibuprofen) from the Health & Counseling Center.
+We prefer students to obtain over the counter medications (i.e., Tylenol or Ibuprofen) from the Health Center.

 Psychotropic Medication (mind-altering, stimulants and anti-depressants, anti-anxiety)

-All boarding students taking psychotropic medications must be prescribed by the School’s consulting psychiatrist (at the parents’ expense) and dispensed through the Health & Counseling Center daily.
-Boarding students taking psychotropic medication must also meet regularly with a counselor in the Health & Counseling Center.
-All psychotropic medications must be stored in the Health & Counseling Center.
+It is recommended that boarding students taking psychotropic medications be prescribed by the School’s consulting psychiatrist (at the parents’ expense) and these medications must be dispensed through the Health Center daily.
+Boarding students taking psychotropic medication must also meet regularly with a counselor in the Counseling Center.
+All psychotropic medications must be stored in the Health Center.
 Students are never allowed to keep any psychotropic medications in their dorm.
-If a student is going to be off campus and the Health & Counseling Center has been properly notified by a staff member from the dorm, the medical staff will provide the student with packaged doses.
-If a student is already taking a psychotropic medication upon arrival at Milton, our school psychiatrist will then become the students’ prescriber of these medications.
+If a student is going to be off campus and the Health Center has been properly notified by a staff member from the dorm, the nursing staff will provide the student with packaged doses.
+If a student is already taking a psychotropic medication upon arrival at Milton, our school psychiatrist will then become the students’ prescriber of these medications, unless arrangements are made by the parents for their student to continue services with their outside prescriber and a medication refill plan is established between the nursing staff and the parents.

 International students may not keep unlabeled packets of medication in their rooms.
-If parents do send pre-packaged medication, they must be properly labeled in English so that the medical staff can easily identify the contents.
+If students arrive with pre-packaged medication, the medication must be properly labeled in English so that the nursing staff can easily identify the contents.